88250/wide/README.md

   * Plug-in (goclipse, etc.): the need for the original IDE support, not professional
   * LiteIDE: only run one process at the same time; no modern user interface
   * No team development experience
-* A try for commercial open source: a version customized for an enterprise, coreesponding to its development flow
+* A try for commercial open source: a version customized for an enterprise, coreesponding to its development work flow

 ## Features
 * Code Highlight